kubealex/event-driven-automation/docs/use-cases/insights.md

 ```

 If any security advisory is available for the machine, on AAP Controller, it will use a Job Template called **[EDA] Insights - Handle Advisories** that will handle the advisory event, generating a remediation and executing it against the system.

+On the Controller, it will create a Workflow with Approval for advisories that need a reboot when installed and without approval for those that don't need approvals.

 ### Resolve a recommendation using Insights and EDA